carlosandujarghk/DNSconfigsetup/README.md

 <img width="1842" height="1025" alt="fileserverfail2" src="https://github.com/user-attachments/assets/140fc6f9-841e-41c9-b8f0-4d59f2835570" />
 </p>

-Then recreate it and show it works again.
+Then recreate it and it will work again.

+Note:
+Pinging is successful because 8.8.4.4 is one of the the IP addresses for Google public DNS which is online.
+A Random Host (like 10.156.70.202) will always fail unless there is a host with that IP on the same subnet.